-Physical resources are also something that are always helpful to have on hand.
+Physical resources are also something that is always helpful to have on hand.
 I usually create a bin or a cabinet for these resources.
 The supplies include, but are not limited to: non-perishable food such as granola bars, portable tuna lunches, and soup; clothing; feminine products; and hygiene kits, which include razors, soap, a comb, spray deodorant, and lotion.
 You want your participants or students to be able to focus on learning, not basic needs.

 Use teachable moments

 This is an unplanned opportunity for you to have a meaningful conversation and share insight with your teens.
 If an opportunity arises; go with it.
-Students appreciate when you address topics they may need to learn about and can relate to their own lives.
+Students appreciate it when you address topics they may need to learn about and can relate to their own lives.

 Ask for input

 Ask teens for their opinions, ideas, and feedback.
 Let them know how important their feedback is and how it affects the class or program.
 This will allow them to feel connected to you, the class, or the group.
 When they’re explicitly invited to participate in their own learning, they will be more likely to engage in activities.